PietroPrandini/GuitarHub/README.md

 The primary aim of this project is to create a printable  booklet with guitar chords.

 ## Considerations
-This book is meant mainly for the guitar player that would like to have a chords book that is updated periodically without the losage of formatting and any other related problems.
+This book is meant mainly for the guitar players that would like to have a chords book that is updated periodically without the losage of formatting and any other related problems.
 It is highly recommended to print the content of this booklet in a single-sided manner and put it in a ring notebook - when a new song is added you can print it out and add it to a desired location.
 In order to avoid inconsistencies in adding new songs to your collection, songs are not labeled with any numbers.
 You can, for example, order the songs alphabetically.

 ## Features